EternalModz/CrEaTiiOn-Brotherhood-Theme-Library-NET/README.md

 Step 2: Open the CPROJ filein a text editor such as the Notepad.

-Step 3: Locate the first line under the base project and paste in the following code.
+Step 3: Locate the first line under the base project and paste in the code below.

 Step 4: Save the file and your done!